jqhoogland/rationalia-starter/LW/Concepts/Acausal Trade.md

 Another objection: Can an agent care about (have a utility function that takes into account) entities with which it can never interact, and about whose existence it is not certain?
 However, this is quite common even for humans today.
 We care about the suffering of other people in faraway lands about whom we know next to nothing.
 We are even disturbed by the suffering of long-dead historical people, and wish that, counterfactually, the suffering had not happened.
 We even care about entities that we are not sure exist.
 For example:  We might be concerned by news report that a valuable archaeological artifact was destroyed in a distant country, yet at the same time read other news reports stating that the entire story is a fabrication and the artifact never existed.
 People even get emotionally attached to the fate of a fictional character.

-## An example of acausal trade with simple resource requirements
+## An Example of Acausal Trade with Simple Resource Requirements

 At its most abstract, the agents are simply optimization algorithms.
-As a toy example, let T be a utility function for which time is most valuable as a resource; while for utility function S, space is most valuable, and assume that these are the only two resources.
+As a toy example, let $T$ be a utility function for which time is most valuable as a resource; while for utility function $S$, space is most valuable, and assume that these are the only two resources.

-We will now choose the best algorithms for optimizing T. To avoid anthropomorphizing, we simply ask which algorithm--which string of LISP, for example--would give the highest expected utility for a given utility function.
+We will now choose the best algorithms for optimizing $T$.
+To avoid anthropomorphizing, we simply ask which algorithm--which string of LISP, for example--would give the highest expected utility for a given utility function.
 Thus, the choice of source code is "timeless": We treat it as an optimization problem across all possible strings of LISP.
 We assume that computing power is unlimited.
-Mathematically, we are asking about argmax T.
+Mathematically, we are asking about $\text{argmax}\, T$.

 We specify that there is a probability that either agent will be run in an environment where time is in abundance, and if not, some probability that it will be run in a space-rich universe.

-If the algorithm for T is instantiated in a space-rich environment, it will only be able to gain a small amount of utility for itself, but S would be able to gain a lot of utility; and vice versa.
+If the algorithm for $T$ is instantiated in a space-rich environment, it will only be able to gain a small amount of utility for itself, but $S$ would be able to gain a lot of utility; and vice versa.

-The question is: What algorithm for T provides the most optimization power, the highest expected value of utility function T?
+The question is: What algorithm for $T$ provides the most optimization power, the highest expected value of utility function $T$?

-If it turns out that the environment is space-rich, the agent for T may run the agent (the algorithm) for S, increasing the utility for S, and symmetrically the reverse.
+If it turns out that the environment is space-rich, the agent for $T$ may run the agent (the algorithm) for $S$, increasing the utility for $S$, and symmetrically the reverse.
 This will happen if each concludes, that the optimum occurs when the other agent has the "trading" feature.
 Given that this is the optimal case, the acausal trade will occur.

-## Acausal trade with complex resource requirements
+## Acausal Trade with Complex Resource Requirements

 In the toy example above, resource requirements are very simple.
 In general, given that agents can have complex and arbitrary goals requiring a complex mix of resources, an agent might not be able to conclude that a specific trading partner has a meaningful chance of existing and trading.

 However, an agent can analyze the distribution of probabilities for the existence of other agents, and weight its actions accordingly.
 It will do acausal "favors" for one or more trading partners, weighting its effort according to its subjective probability that the trading partner exists.
 The expectation on utility given and received will come into a good enough balance to benefit the traders, in the limiting case of increasing super-intelligence.

-## Ordinary trade
+## Ordinary Trade

 Even ordinary trade can be analyzed acausally, using a perspective similar to that of [[Updateless Decision Theory|Updateless decision theory]].
 We ask: Which algorithm should an agent have to get the best expected value, summing across all possible environments weighted by their probability?
 The possible environments include those in which threats and promises have been made.

-## See also
+## See Also

 - ["AI deterrence"](http://aibeliefs.blogspot.com/2007/11/non-technical-introduction-to-ai.html?a=1)
 - ["The AI in a box boxes you"](https://www.lesswrong.com/lw/1pz/the_ai_in_a_box_boxes_you)